espencer127/recipeloader/README.md

 This app shoves RecipeML recipes into a docker-run grocy app.

+You can run the app by running command

+`$> docker run -p8888:8888 recipe-loader:latest`

 ## Current Features

 - Thymeleaf UI interface for users to scrape from a website, cleanse the response object, and then send it to Grocy